pocketbase/pocketbase/README.md

 ## Security

-If you discover a security vulnerability within PocketBase, please send an e-mail to **support at pocketbase.io**.
+If you discover a security vulnerability within PocketBase, please send an e-mail to **support@pocketbase.io**.

 All reports will be promptly addressed and you'll be credited accordingly.